Carl Craig (Carl Craig): Artist Biography

 He also found time to record some of his own tracks at R&S Studios in Belgium.

-Upon his return to the US, Craig released several singles with R&S on his LP "Crackdown", signed by the name Psyche on May Transmat Records.
+Upon returning to the US, Craig released several singles with R&S on his LP "Crackdown", signed to the Psyche name on May Transmat Records.

 Craig then formed Retroactive Records with Damon Booker.
 And despite the gray workdays in the copy center, the musician continued recording new songs in the basement of his parents' house.